erinvdoyle/flowerfarm/README.md

 - The landing and Vist pages feature flip cards which function as expected, performing a horizontal flip across the y axis on hover.

-  - The links on the flipside of the landing page cards work properly and lead to the page listed.
+  - The link on the flipside of each of the landing page cards works properly and leads to the listed page.

-- The newsletter signup box on the Visit page requires an email address to be entered on submission.
-The user data is collected and correctly routed to the Code Institute form dump.
+- The newsletter signup box on the Visit page requires an email address to be entered before permitting submission.
+Entering text without an @ results in a directive to enter a functional email address.
+The user data is then collected and correctly routed to the Code Institute form dump.

 <p align="center">
 <img src="assets/images/screenshots/visittesting.png">